TrainingITCourses/softtek_testing/README.md

 ## Overview

-This archetype provides a standardized template and structure for creating new Express API applications.
+This archetype provides a standardized template and structure for creating tests with node.

 ## Installation